Turmeric Milk (Golden Milk): Benefits, Recipe & How to Make It

 When is the best time to drink turmeric milk?

-The evening β€” about 30–60 minutes before bed β€” is the most commonly recommended time.
-The warmth promotes relaxation and the calming properties of turmeric make it a popular bedtime drink.
-It can also be consumed in the morning with breakfast for an antioxidant start to the day.
+Evening — about 30–60 minutes before bed — is the most recommended time.
+The warmth promotes relaxation and the calming properties make it a great bedtime drink.
+You can also have it in the morning with breakfast for an antioxidant start to the day.

 Why add black pepper to turmeric milk?

-Black pepper contains piperine, a compound that has been shown to increase curcumin absorption by up to 2,000%.
-Without black pepper, most of the curcumin in turmeric passes through the body without being absorbed.
-Even a small pinch makes a significant difference β€” never skip it.
+Black pepper contains piperine, which increases curcumin absorption by up to 2,000%.
+Without it, most curcumin passes through your body without being absorbed.
+Even a tiny pinch makes a huge difference — never skip it.

 Can I drink turmeric milk every day?

-Yes, for most healthy adults, one cup of turmeric milk per day is considered safe and well-tolerated.
-People with specific health conditions β€” such as gallbladder issues, blood clotting disorders, or those on blood thinners β€” should consult their doctor before making it a daily habit.
+Yes — for most healthy adults, one cup per day is safe and well-tolerated.
+People with gallbladder issues, blood clotting problems, or those on blood thinners should check with their doctor before making it a daily habit.

-Can I make turmeric milk without dairy milk?
+Can I make turmeric milk without dairy?

 Does turmeric milk help with sleep?

-Warm turmeric milk has been used in Ayurvedic tradition as an evening drink to support relaxation and sleep.
-Milk contains tryptophan β€” a precursor to serotonin and melatonin.
-While scientific evidence specifically for turmeric milk and sleep is still limited, many people find it genuinely helpful as a calming pre-bed ritual.
+Warm turmeric milk has been used in Ayurveda for centuries as an evening sleep drink.
+Milk contains tryptophan — a building block for the sleep hormone melatonin.
+While formal research on turmeric milk and sleep is still limited, many people find it genuinely helpful as a calming pre-bed ritual.

 What is haldi doodh?

-Haldi doodh is the traditional South Asian name for turmeric milk β€” “haldi” means turmeric and “doodh” means milk in Hindi and Urdu.
-It is exactly the same as what is now marketed in the West as golden milk or turmeric latte.
-It has been used in Indian and Pakistani households for generations as a trusted home remedy.
+Haldi doodh is the traditional South Asian name for turmeric milk.
+“Haldi” means turmeric and “doodh” means milk in Hindi and Urdu.
+It is exactly the same as what’s now sold in the West as golden milk or turmeric latte.
+It has been used in Indian and Pakistani homes for generations.

-Can turmeric milk cause any side effects?
+Can turmeric milk cause side effects?

 Is golden milk good for inflammation?